scitran/client/Search-examples.md

 The first field defines the type of object you would like returned.
 This is specified by the 'path' slot, as in

-    % The value can be one of 'projects','sessions','acquisitions','files','collections','analyses' srch.path = 'files';
+    % The value can be 'projects','sessions','acquisitions','files','collections', or 'analyses' srch.path = 'files';

 Additional fields define the conditions of the search.
 Suppose that you want files that are within a collection whose label matches 'GearTest'.
 Then you add this